All Episodes

 This is done for people's safety.

-And this is precisely the point that I'm making here is that actually the illegals are a general threat to safety.
+And this is precisely the point that I'm making here: is that actually the illegals are a general threat to safety.

 Yeah.

-By the way, just to lighten things slightly, I mean, back in the day, you'd hear libertarians always arguing that driving licenses are like, well, overstepping, you know, overstepping the mark of the role of the law.
+By the way, just to lighten things slightly, I mean, back in the day, you'd hear libertarians always arguing that driving licenses are like, well, overstepping, you know, overstepping the mark of the role of the state and infringing on one's individual liberty.

-And it's just like nonsense.
+And it's just like, nonsense.

-Yeah, no, no, you're absolutely right.
+No, no, you're right.

-Illegal aliens have no right to be in the country, certainly should not be granted a commercial driver's license.
+Illegal aliens have no right to be in the country, certainly should not be granted commercial driver's license.

 Yes, but who are you going to punish for this?